Growing And Drying Your Own Italian Herb Seasoning

 1/4 Part Rosemary

 I keep the mix in the above pictured grinder I bought on Amazon for less than $6.
-I like the size, and a dial in the top allows me to adjust how fine or course I want to grind the herbs as I use them.
+I like the size, and a dial in the top allows me to adjust how fine or coarse I want to grind the herbs as I use them.

 The bigger challenge for me wasn't so much a recipe as it was learning to dry herbs in a way that worked best for me.
 There are lots of ways to dry herbs: